 - a.
-In October 2002, Hellenic Petroleum International AG acquired 54,35% of Jugopetrol Kotor AD, a retail company incorporated in Montenegro for a consideration price of € 65 million.
-Goodwill that arose on this acquisition amounted to € 24 million.
+In October 2002, Hellenic Petroleum International AG acquired 54,35% of Jugopetrol Kotor AD, a retail company incorporated in Montenegro for a consideration price of €65 million.
+Goodwill that arose on this acquisition amounted to €24 million.
 A valuation of the property, plant and equipment of the subsidiary acquired was completed in 2003 and the fair market value of property, plant & equipment increased by € 4.162 thousand.
 Consequently, goodwill on acquisition of the above company decreased by € 1.587 thousand. - b.
-As of 31 December 2002, Hellenic Petroleum International AG acquired 100% of BP-Cyprus Ltd, a UK company with a retail branch in Cyprus, for a consideration price of € 100.642 thousand, plus the amount of the profits of the acquired company for the year ended 31 December 2002 that were to be finalised following the audit of its financial statements for the year then ended.
-The acquired company subsequently changed its name to Hellenic Petroleum Cyprus Ltd. A preliminary calculation of Goodwill as of 31 December 2002 amounted to € 71,2 million.
+As of 31 December 2002, Hellenic Petroleum International AG acquired 100% of BP-Cyprus Ltd, a UK company with a retail branch in Cyprus, for a consideration price of €100.642 thousand, plus the amount of the profits of the acquired company for the year ended 31 December 2002 that were to be finalised following the audit of its financial statements for the year then ended.
+The acquired company subsequently changed its name to Hellenic Petroleum Cyprus Ltd. A preliminary calculation of Goodwill as of 31 December 2002 amounted to €71,2 million.
 The above was amended as of September 30, 2003 to take into account the additional consideration price for the results of the acquired Company for the year ended 31 December 2002, which amounted to CYP 6.374 thousands (€10,9 million).
 In addition the fair valuation of the net assets of the subsidiary as of the acquisition date was completed by June 30, 2003 and an amount of €13,5 million of the fair value of the consideration was assigned to property, plant and equipment, while the remaining net assets were reduced by €1,1 million.
-The net effect of the adjustment to the consideration and the change in the fair value of assets acquired was a decrease in goodwill of € 1.573 thousands. - c.
+The net effect of the adjustment to the consideration and the change in the fair value of assets acquired was a decrease in goodwill of €1.573 thousands. - c.
 During 2002, Hellenic Petroleum, Tractebel and Aegek entered into an agreement to cooperate for the development, financing, construction and operation of a combined cycle power generation plant, which will have an installed capacity of 390 MW and be located in Thessaloniki, Greece.
 In April 2003 the above agreement was terminated and a decision was taken by the Group to continue the project through the formation of a wholly-owned subsidiary "Energiaki Thessalonikis S.A."
 The new subsidiary was formed in May 2003 with an original share capital of €299 thousand.
-Within the third quarter of 2003 the
+Within the third quarter of 2003 the company's share capital increased to €49.800 thousand.
+The results and net assets of the subsidiary have been consolidated in the Group as of the date of its establishment. - d.
+In April 2002 the Group formed a wholly owned subsidiary, Hellenic Petroleum- Poseidon Shipping Company.
+The subsidiary has invested USD 5,7 million in a vessel (tanker) for the transportation of propylene and gas from the Aspropyrgos refinery to the Salonika refinery.
+The subsidiary has been consolidated in the Group as of its formation date.

-NOTES TO THE IFRS CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIOD ENDED 30 JUNE 2004
+NOTES TO THE IFRS CONSOLIDATED FINANCIAL STATEMENTS FOR THE NINE MONTH PERIOD ENDED 30 SEPTEMBER 2004